postcss/postcss/API.md

     }
 });
 ```

+Arguments:

+* `callback (function)`: iterator, that will receive node itself and an index.

 Unlike the `for {}`-cycle or `Array#forEach()` this iterator is safe
 if you are mutating the array of child nodes during iteration.